shaepy/dom-events-lab/README.md

 ## Further Improvements
 Not yet implemented but considering on improving the calculator by:
-1. Prevent more than one decimal per number
 2. Display should not bleed numbers past the screen